-The first knowledge that a man acquires is through instinct—reason enters at a later stage, its primary role is to analyze and confirm the knowledge which instinct has acquired.
-The idea of supremacy of reason which the modern philosophers preach is illusory.
+The first knowledge that a man acquires is through instinct—reason enters at a later stage, and its primary role is to analyze and confirm the knowledge that instinct has acquired.
+The idea of supremacy of reason is a myth.
 Reason is not superior to instinct; both play an equally important role for acquiring knowledge.
-The modern era is not only an age of reason but also an age of instinct.
+Along with being an age of reason, the modern age is also an age of instinct.
 The proficiency in the use of reason is the mark of a technical man; the proficiency in the use of instinct is the mark of a wise man.
 Progress happens when technical knowledge and wisdom march hand in hand.